karmenmarkov/An-Interpretable-Feature-Based-Machine-Learning-Approach-for-Automatic-Sleep-Staging-Using-PPG/feature_extraction_and_significance/README.md

 ### [extractAPGFeatures.m](https://github.com/kmarkoveth/PPG/blob/main/feature_extraction_and_significance/extractAPGFeatures.m)
 * **Purpose**: Extracts key features from the APG (Accelerated Plethysmogram) waveform derived from PPG (Photoplethysmogram) data.
 The function focuses on deriving meaningful metrics from the relationships between the a, b, and e points in the waveform, which are critical for evaluating cardiovascular health and autonomic nervous system function.
 * **Inputs**:
-  * `data`: Matrix of PPG data, each column representing an epoch.
+  * 'data': Matrix of PPG data, each column representing an epoch.
 The first row, containing labels, is ignored during processing.
-  * `a_peaks_epochs`: Cell array of indices for a peaks (indicative of the onset of systolic upstroke).
+  * 'a_peaks_epochs': Cell array of indices for a peaks (indicative of the onset of systolic upstroke).
-  * `b_peaks_epochs`: Cell array of indices for b peaks (the systolic peak).
+  * 'b_peaks_epochs': Cell array of indices for b peaks (the systolic peak).
-  * `e_peaks_epochs`: Cell array of indices for e peaks (early diastolic phase).
+  * 'e_peaks_epochs': Cell array of indices for e peaks (early diastolic phase).
 * **Outputs**:
-  *`features_table`: A table containing aggregated features for each epoch, such as mean and standard deviation of the differences and ratios derived from the second derivatives at a, b, and e points.
+  * 'features_table': A table containing aggregated features for each epoch, such as mean and standard deviation of the differences and ratios derived from the second derivatives at a, b, and e points.
-* **Methodology**:
+* **Process**:
   * Iteratively processes each epoch of PPG data to extract meaningful APG features.
   * Computes first and second derivatives of the PPG signal for dynamic analysis.
   * Utilizes a_peaks, b_peaks, and e_peaks from prior detection to inform feature calculation.